XVincentX/apigateway-playground/README.md

 [Kong](https://getkong.org) is the API Gateway choosen here; basically because it's open source and really spread among the community; however any other else will do the job.

+[Express-Gateway](https://express-gateway.io) is another API Gateway employed to do the same job.
+Still, any gateway will do the job.

 ## Installation